How do I register my wired device on the IU network?

 - The University Information Policy Office (UIPO) and the University Information Security Office (UISO) can disable any IU user's access to the IU network for security reasons or policy violations.
 In such cases, UIPO will notify affected users via email.

-If your device's network registration has been purged, the device will not be able to establish an Internet connection until you re-register it with the IU DHCP service (using Get Connected or IU's DHCP registration page, as appropriate).
+If your device's network registration has been purged, the device will not be able to establish an Ethernet connection until you re-register it with the IU DHCP service (using IU's DHCP registration page).

 For compromised or vulnerable devices, additional action is required; see If my network access has been disabled by UIPO or UISO, how can I get it re-enabled?